Azrael3000/Crixus/README.md

 ```
 $(CRIXUS\_BUILD_PATH)/bin/Release/Crixus path/to/file.ini
 ```
+Where _file_ is the name of the problem which will be referred to as $problem in the following.
 An example would be
 ```
 $(CRIXUS\_BUILD_PATH)/bin/Release/Crixus spheric2.ini
 ```
+where _spheric2_ is the problem name.
 The file.ini is an [ini file](https://en.wikipedia.org/wiki/INI_file) which has the structure
 ```
 [section]
 option1=value1